Caudate nucleus: Huntington's disease

 In Huntington's disease, a genetic mutation occurs in the HTT gene which encodes for Htt protein.
 The Htt protein interacts with over 100 other proteins, and appears to have multiple biological functions.
 The behavior of this mutated protein is not completely understood, but it is toxic to certain cell types, particularly in the brain.
 Early damage is most evident in the striatum, but as the disease progresses, other areas of the brain are also more conspicuously affected.
 Early symptoms are attributable to functions of the striatum and its cortical connections—namely control over movement, mood and higher cognitive function.

-Attention-deficit hyperactivity disorder
+Attention deficit hyperactivity disorder

-A 2002 study draws a relationship between caudate asymmetry and symptoms related to ADHD.
+A 2002 study draws a relationship between caudate asymmetry and symptoms related to attention deficit hyperactivity disorder (ADHD).
 The authors used MR images to compare the relative volumes of the caudate nuclei (as the caudate is a bilateral structure), and drew a connection between any asymmetries and symptoms of ADHD: "The degree of caudate asymmetry significantly predicted cumulative severity ratings of inattentive behaviors."
 This correlation is congruent with previous associations of the caudate with attentional functioning.
 A more recent 2018 study replicated these findings, and demonstrated that the caudate asymmetries related to ADHD were more pronounced in the dorsal medial regions of the caudate.